South Dakota Amateur Baseball Hall of Fame

 Sports hall of fame in South Dakota, U.S.

 The South Dakota Amateur Baseball Hall of Fame is a museum in Lake Norden, South Dakota.

 The museum presents a pictorial history of amateur baseball in South Dakota as well as memorabilia from about a dozen South Dakotans who played Major League Baseball.
 It is described as the "pet project of USA TODAY baseball writer Mel Antonen," although Antonen is not involved in the day-to-day operations of the museum.

+Aim

 The primary purpose of the museum is to relate the history of baseball in South Dakota through permanent exhibits of photographs, uniforms, bats, balls, gloves, and other memorabilia.
 The focus of displays is the development and accomplishments of South Dakotans who have participated in a number of different types and levels of amateur baseball including: